krusesw/SeniorDesign/Tasklist.md

 All team:
-1. Get unreal engine installed on each compatible device
+1. Install unreal engine on each compatible device
 2. Complete basic unreal training in order to get adapted to the technology
 3. Test basic commands that can be expanded into our application